Tscubii/win11-intel-mac/README.md

     * Medium Security prompts for a macOS reinstall, which is unnecessary
 * [Allowed Boot Media set to "Allow booting from external or removable media"](https://support.apple.com/en-us/102522#:~:text=Open%20Startup%20Security,enter%20its%20password.) (how-to instructions)

-Revert these once you reach the Windows 11 desktop.
+Revert these once you fully update Windows 11.

 ## Instructions